-Earning income is terrific, paying taxes not so much.
-However, unless you fall under the few exemptions for paying state or federal income tax, paying taxes is an unavoidable part of functioning in modern society.
+Earning an income is terrific, paying taxes not so much.
+However, paying taxes is an unavoidable part of functioning in modern society.
+Unless however, you fall under the few exemptions for paying state or federal income tax.

 Unfortunately, just paying taxes is often not a simple matter.
 The federal tax code can be a complicated and treacherous landscape for taxpayers who often find themselves encountering pitfalls.

 These pitfalls can be daunting, particularly for taxpayers who wish to minimize their tax liability, find themselves with unpaid tax debt or want to ensure compliance.
 Under any of these circumstances, an experienced South Carolina tax lawyer will have a firm grasp of state and federal tax regulations.
 And be able to advise their clients on the best strategy moving forward.